bbhorrigan/projects/README.md

 # Local Minimax Note

+Just some ideas I've been messing around with

 This repo is just a rough write-up (in LaTeX) of an idea for a first-order method
 that actually converges to **local minimax optima** in nonconvex–nonconcave games.